Hello... and welcome to the Stragglists' road cycling page.

 - We ride throughout the year depending on weather conditions.
 If it's wet or icy you may find that the meeting place is deserted.

-- Distances from the Angel and back are around 45 miles and slightly shorter during the winter months.
+- Distances from the Angel and back are around 45-50 miles during the warmer months and slightly shorter during the winter.
 Unless the weather turns unpleasant during the ride a coffee stop is always scheduled roughly half way along the route.
-So don't forget to bring some cash.
+So don't forget to bring some cash or a card.

-- The average speed of the slower group ranges from about 14.5 to 15.5 mph whilst the pursuing group will average speeds of 15.5 to 16mph but it all depends on the terrain covered.
+- The average speed of the slower group ranges from about 13mph whilst the pursuing group will average speeds of 15mph but it all depends on the terrain covered.
 That 1mph gap can make the difference between a ride to remember with pleasure and a total nightmare.
+We now have a group that will tackle longer and hillier routes at a slightly faster speed of about 16mph.
+To keep their feet firmly on the ground they have become known as the Hillbillies.

 - We now also have a 3rd group that is led by Mirella who covers routes of about 35 miles at an avarage speed of 13mph.
 These will be on designated dates and announced each month.